Cauliflower Rice Tabbouleh (Low Carb | Vegan | Gluten-Free)

 This low carb, vegan, easy cauliflower rice tabbouleh recipe is fresh, flavorful and ever-so tasty!
-It is a great make-ahead dish that you can eat on it’s own or as as a side!
+It is a great make-ahead dish that you can eat on it’s own or as as a side dish to your favourite meals.

 It’s hard to resist tabbouleh when I see it on the menu in Middle Eastern restaurants.
 It’s a classic dish that is made from cucumber, tomatoes, parsley, mint, garlic and lemon juice…and unfortunately, bulgar wheat as well!